Cybersecurity Maturity Model Certification (CMMC) 2.0

 Readiness Assessment Services

-In upcoming months, the Department of Defense will require that all defense contractors and suppliers doing business with the DoD comply with CMMC standards.
-In response to increased and constantly evolving cyber threats, the Department of Defense has established this new security measure to protect Controlled Unclassified Information (CUI), Federal Contract Information (FCI), and other national security related sensitive data on systems and networks owned by defense contractors.
+Last year, the Department of Defense required that all defense contractors and suppliers doing business with the DoD comply with CMMC standards.
+In response to increased and constantly evolving cyber threats, the Department of Defense has established this new security measure to protect Controlled Unclassified Information (CUI), Federal Contract Information (FCI), and other national security-related sensitive data on systems and networks owned by defense contractors.
+In late 2020, the DoD identified CMMC pilots, also called CMMC pathfinders, within different departments of the DoD.

 In order to remain qualified as a DoD contract bidder, we can assist you with the following pre-certification efforts: